 Standard dosage is 2 capsules, 3 times a day for the first two weeks and then slowly reducing the dose until the mother feels she no longer needs to take them.
 Depending on the quantity of pills your placenta provided you can continue to take them for 4-6+ weeks or until your supply runs out.

-If you choose to stop taking the pills before you run out, the pills may be stored in the freezer for future use during stressful transitions or menopause.
+If you choose to stop taking the pills before you run out, the pills may be stored in the freezer for future use.

 Have you participated in placenta encapsulation for yourself?
 Yes.
 Lia's own experience with placentophagia was an awakening for her.
 After suffering from postpartum depression following the birth of her first child, she was seeking a natural path to a happier postpartum.
 For Lia, the difference was very profound and noticeable to herself and the others around her.
 It was a blessing to have such a joyous postpartum experience with her second and third children.
 Lia is honored to provide placenta preparation services for new mothers in the hope that they too will feel the amazing power of the placenta remedy.